ialeksiev13/JS-Basic-Projects/README.md

 Output
 On the first line print the newly modified array, on the second line print the sum of numbers from the original array, on the third line print the sum of numbers from the modified array.

+9.Array Rotation
+Write a function that receives an array and the number of rotations you have to perform.
+Note: Depending on the number of rotations, the first element goes to the end.
+Output
+Print the resulting array elements separated by a single space.